A Haven Beside the Falls

-AT BELMOND HOTEL DAS CATARATAS you’ll have unrivalled access to the breathtaking Iguassu Falls and its surrounding parkland.
+AT HOTEL DAS CATARATAS, A Belmond Hotel, you’ll have unrivalled access to the breathtaking Iguassu Falls and its surrounding parkland.
 Whilst all other visitors must adhere to the strict 9-5 opening hours, our location inside the park gives our guests up to six additional hours of freedom to explore.

 The benefit of this cannot be understated: secluded trails have a heavenly feel, while each unobstructed view demands a photograph.
 Alone in Iguassu, you’re in nature’s thrall.
 Taking in the dramatic falls in the rosy dawn light is both spectacular and humbling.
 Listen to the roar of the water as you feast your eyes on magnificent vistas in near solitude.

 Yet anyone who’s visited Belmond Hotel das Cataratas will know that there’s more to this charming hotel than its stunning location.
 There are no other buildings for miles around.
 You’ll spot our colonial tower protruding through the trees.
 Let it guide you through the dense jungle towards our welcoming pink facade.